AI-Generated GIT Commit Messages - Why and How: Cloud Options

 Select Edit the system environment variables.

-In the System Properties window, click on the Environment Variables button.
+On the Advanced tab in the System Properties window, click Environment Variables.

 In the Environment Variables window, under System variables, find and select the

-Important: The above path is totally subjective to your system's PIP package install location; make sure you add the right path.
+Important: The above path is totally subjective to your system's PIP package install location; make sure you add the right path (from Step 5).

 Click OK to close all dialog boxes.